 - Customer Support: Providing post-purchase support and services to enhance customer satisfaction and loyalty

-- Feedback Analysis: Collecting and analyzing feedback from customers to inform future product improvements and marketing strategies
+- Feedback Evaluation: Gathering and scrutinizing input from clients to inform future product improvements and marketing strategies

-“Upstream vs downstream marketing” represents two distinct phases in the product development and marketing process, each with its own unique focus and objectives.
-Here are the key differences between upstream and downstream marketing:
+“Upstream vs downstream marketing” represents two distinct phases in the product development and marketing process, each with its unique focus and objectives.
+Here are the critical differences between upstream and downstream marketing:

 1. Focus: